alamuk/animals-useState-basic/README.md

 --------------
 Event system
 --------------
-- event system just tells us user is doing something. it does not alon change anything.
+- the event system just tells us user is doing something. it does not alon change anything.

 ### Event System: 6 steps